The Leap (How I Met Your Mother): Plot

-Future Ted (Bob Saget) describes the evening of his 31st birthday.
-Over the previous 3 days, Ted had been working hard to design a hat-shaped rib restaurant.
-As he pulls an all-nighter in an attempt to win his firm a contract, Marshall attempts to lure Ted to the roof for a surprise 31st birthday party, which Ted waves off because he thinks Marshall would never schedule two surprise parties in a row.
-Barney asks for Ted's blessing to pursue Robin, using an obvious analogy involving a suit.

-Disappointed at his inability to throw a good party, Marshall stands on the ledge of the roof, ready to jump from their apartment roof to the neighboring building's roof (beautifully furnished with a hot tub), about seven feet away.
-A flashback shows Marshall's attempts over the last years to get the courage to jump.
+As Ted pulls an all-nighter in an attempt to win his firm a contract, Marshall attempts to lure Ted to the roof for a surprise 31st birthday party.
+An upset Marshall attempts to jump from their apartment roof to the neighboring building's roof (beautifully furnished with a hot tub), about seven feet away, but fails to get the courage to jump like previous times.
 Lily tries to dissuade him by falsely claiming that she is pregnant, resulting in Marshall saying that he noticed Lily gaining weight, and Lily storming off afterwards.

-Downstairs, while Ted is hard at work, the goat scuttles through the apartment.
-Ted calls Lily, anxious and annoyed at its presence.
-After he repeatedly takes a wash-cloth away from the animal, the goat mauls Ted, and he is sent to the hospital.
-Finally, when he shows up to his restaurant design meeting, his clients decide to go with Swedish avant-garde architecture collective Sven, instead of him.
+While Ted is hard at work, the goat scuttles through the apartment.
+After Ted repeatedly takes a wash-cloth away from the animal, the goat mauls Ted, and he is sent to the hospital.
+When he shows up to his restaurant design meeting, his clients decide to go with Swedish avant-garde architecture collective Sven, instead of him.